A simple question to ask yourself

-Think of any film you’ve seen that grabbed you.
-What about a TV series you follow, or a book you read and re-read or share?
+Think of any film you’ve seen that grabbed you or what about a TV series you follow, or a book you read and re-read or share?
 They’ll all have grabbed your attention and kept it with a story.
-The story that’s threaded and woven throughout any attention-grabbing book or film is what we remember, long after the titles and credits.
+The story that’s threaded and woven throughout any attention-grabbing film or book is what we remember, long after the titles and credits.

 Stories have the power to move us and make us act.
-We all tell stories – to ourselves, to our friends and families and to our clients, customers and colleagues.
+We all tell stories – to ourselves, to our friends and families and to our clients and colleagues.
 That phrase “so what’s the story on that?” – we want to know the story.
 The facts are just that, basically a list of details or information.
-The story is what makes the difference, how the facts are all pulled together and it sways people and if – and how – they take on and accept your message.
+The story is what makes the difference, how the facts are all pulled together and the ‘meaning’.
+It sways people and is often the turning point as to if – and how – they take on and accept your message.

-When you work with clients, customers or colleagues, or when you’re simply chatting with friends we’re always looking for stories to be able to use to convey a message.
+When you work with clients or colleagues, or when you’re simply chatting with friends we’re always looking for stories to be able to use to convey a message.

 Here’s a key question to ask yourself which helps pull out a story to use.
 ‘If you had to compare your message to something you’ve done in life, what’s it like?’
 An analogy – ‘a comparison between two things, typically on the basis of their structure and for the purpose of explanation or clarification’ is a great way to start to build a story.
 Always ask yourself “what’s this like?” and up will come the potential for your story.